 I looked at the bird.
 Spoke to it.
 Shouted.
 Made squeaky voices, patted its head and stroked it.
 But it wouldn’t respond.

 I blew air over it, waved my hands over it, but it was gone.
 Didn’t move, not an inch.

 The vibrations were gone, no more shaking, no more squeaking, no more feeding, no more patting.
 For the bird would fly no more, yet fly forever in spirits.

 I picked the body up, carried it back, still stroking and patting it.
 Trying to talk it out and wake it up from slumber.
 But it didn’t budge.
 And I kept it back on its cushion, its bed.
 For it was a small bird, a child amongst the sparrows.

 It was a sunny day, I was naive.

-The sisters came and found the bird not moving.
+The sisters returned and found the bird dead.
 Nobody knew what, and how, but the little naive boy of the 1990’s.
 That day a tear fell from the cheek, on the marble floor, shattering into thousand droplets.
 It was a pain bore by one.
 I wasn’t naive anymore.

 It has been 17 years since then.
 I recently told my sister about it, for none of them knew.
 She responded “don’t mind it, for you were just a kid”.
 But can somebody convey this to the bird.
 Tell it that I was just a kid.
 Tell, that it would never fly again.
 Never.